 The Reverend William Martin, who once served as a pastor of Washington Street Church and whose family played an important role in the city of Columbia during and after the Civil War, traveled throughout the South and in the North as far as Philadelphia, New York, and Buffalo, telling Washington Street’s story and soliciting funds for its rebuilding.
 The fourth building, an impressive edifice of Gothic Revival design was dedicated on June 20, 1875.
 This building is the one that now stands on the corner of Washington and Marion streets in Columbia.

 A compelling feature in the sanctuary is a beautiful stained-glass window with a cross and crown motif, a memorial to the Reverend William Martin.
 That window was placed in an alcove high above the pulpit in 1900.
 Another beautiful window portraying Christ in the Temple is located in the Leavitt Choir Room, formerly part of the 1901 Sunday school building.
 Windows depicting the life of Christ with no human figures line the walls of the sanctuary.
 These windows were dedicated on Easter Sunday, 1914.

 Music for services is provided by a magnificent Skinner organ located in the choir loft.
 This instrument was obtained through the efforts of D.A.
-Pressley, long-time organist and director of music.
+Pressley, a long-time organist, and director of music.
 The organ was completed in February 1922.

 The McDonald Library was recently moved to the second floor.
 This library supports the educational programs of the church.
 The collection contains books on theology, Bible study, philosophy and ethics, church history, and biographies of famous theologians and other religious persons.